[Last updated May 1, 2026]

 Philo offers over 150 free channels with popular TV shows and movies in addition to its paid service (mentioned above).

-• Pros: More than 110 ad-supported free channels, quality programming, no registration required
+- Pros: More than 130 ad-supported free channels, quality programming, no registration required.

 FAQ on how to watch TV without cable

 Here are a few common questions about watching types of content without a cable subscription.
-The streaming services we mention in this section can be found in our service descriptions above.
+The streaming services we mention in this section are listed in our descriptions above.

 How can I watch live sports without cable?

 Several streaming services offer comprehensive sports coverage.
 Fubo excels in sports coverage, particularly for international sports fans.
-YouTube TV is an excellent live TV streaming service thanks to a broad mix of local stations, live news, national sports, and entertainment channels.
+YouTube TV is an excellent live TV streaming service featuring national sports coverage.
 Sling TV offers ESPN and other sports channels at lower prices, though with fewer options.
 Hulu + Live TV includes ESPN+ for additional sports content.
-For specific sports, ESPN+ offers specialized coverage, while services like Peacock provide Premier League soccer.
+For specific sports, ESPN+ offers specialized coverage, while Peacock provides Premier League soccer.

 Can I watch local news without cable service?

 Most live TV streaming services carry local news channels.
-Pluto TV offers channels with content from networks such as Bloomberg, CNN, and NBC News.
+Pluto TV offers free news programming and curated news channels from providers such as NBC News, CBS News, Bloomberg Television, and others, rather than full access to traditional cable news networks.
 YouTube TV, Hulu + Live TV, and DirecTV Stream all provide local news coverage in most markets.
 For free options, many local news stations stream live on their websites or through apps like NewsON.

 Do any streaming services offer 24/7 news channels?

-Yes, most live streaming services include major news networks.
+Yes, most live streaming services include major 24/7 news networks.
 YouTube TV, Hulu + Live TV, Fubo, and DirecTV Stream all carry CNN, Fox News, MSNBC, and other 24/7 news channels.
-For free options, Pluto TV has channels drawing content from networks such as Bloomberg, CNN, and NBC News.
+For free options, Pluto TV offers curated news channels and live news programming from providers such as NBC News, CBS News, and Bloomberg rather than full cable network feeds.
 The Roku Channel and Tubi also offer free news programming.

 Can I bundle streaming services to save money?